semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 This error is due to git conflicts between `requirements.txt` that is already in the repository and the one the job generates each time.

-A solution to that can be to generate the `requirements.txt` file in a specific folder ("ssc", for example), so you can specify this file in theSsemgrep scan:
+A solution to that can be to generate the `requirements.txt` file in a specific folder so you can specify this file in the Semgrep scan:

 ```
 semgrep --supply-chain --include=ssc/requirements.txt